+Sections~\ref{sec_mmd}--\ref{sec_wass_unb} specialize the theory derived within Section~\ref{sec_abc_posterior} to two remarkable distances in the \textsc{ips} class; namely \textsc{mmd} (which includes distances among summaries~as~a~special case) and Wasserstein-1 distance, respectively.
+Recalling Examples~\ref{exm_wass1}--\ref{exm_sum1} these discrepancies are covered by the general results in Section~\ref{sec_abc_posterior}, under the assumption that the kernel~or the space $\mathcal{Y}$ are bounded.
+For completeness, we extend such concentration results also to situations where these two conditions are not met; see Propositions~\ref{corr_MMD_unb} and \ref{corr_Wasserstein_unb}.

-\section{Asymptotic properties of ABC with maximum mean discrepancy}
+\subsection{Asymptotic properties of ABC with maximum mean discrepancy}

-As discussed in Sections~\ref{sec_intro}--\ref{sec_abc_posterior}, \textsc{mmd} stands out as a prominent example of discrepancy within summary--free \textsc{abc}.
-Nonetheless, an in--depth and comprehensive study on the limiting properties of \textsc{mmd}--\textsc{abc} is still lacking.
-In fact, no theory is available in the original article proposing \textsc{mmd}--\textsc{abc} methods \citep{park2016k2}, while convergence in the fixed $\varepsilon_n=\varepsilon$ and $n \rightarrow~\infty$ regime is explored in \citet{jiang2018approximate} but without conclusive results. \citet{nguyen2020approximate} study convergence and concentration of \textsc{abc} with the energy distance in both fixed and vanishing $\varepsilon_n$ settings.
-Recalling Example~\ref{exm_mmd}, the direct correspondence between \textsc{mmd} and the energy distance would allow to translate these results within the \textsc{mmd} framework.
-However, as highlighted by the same authors, the theory derived relies on difficult--to--verify existence assumptions which yield bounds depending on control functions that are not made explicit.
+As discussed in Sections~\ref{sec_intro}--\ref{sec_abc_posterior}, \textsc{mmd} stands out as a prominent example of discrepancy within summary-free \textsc{abc}.
+Nonetheless, an in-depth and comprehensive study on the limiting properties of \textsc{mmd}-\textsc{abc} is still lacking.
+In fact, no theory is available in the original article proposing \textsc{mmd}-\textsc{abc} methods \citep{park2016k2}, while convergence in the fixed $\varepsilon_n=\varepsilon$ and $n \rightarrow \infty$ regime is explored in \citet{jiang2018approximate} but without conclusive results. \citet{nguyen2020approximate} study convergence and concentration of \textsc{abc} with the energy distance in both fixed and vanishing $\varepsilon_n$ settings.
+Recalling Example~\ref{exm_mmd}, the direct correspondence between \textsc{mmd} and the energy distance would allow to translate these results to the \textsc{mmd} framework.
+However, as highlighted by the same authors, the theory derived relies on difficult-to-verify existence assumptions which yield bounds depending on control functions that are not made explicit.